 You can specify the category or categories of the events generated by your NetScaler instances.
 All categories are created on NetScaler instances.
 These categories are then mapped with NetScaler MAS that can be used to define event rules.
 Select the category you want to consider and move it from the Available table to the Configured table.

-In the example above, you will need to choose “cpuUsageHigh” as the event category from the table displayed.
+In the example above, choose “cpuUsageHigh” as the event category from the table displayed.

 Select the IP addresses of the NetScaler instances for which you want to define the event rule.
 In the Instances section, click Select Instances.
 In the Select Instances page, choose your instances, and click Select.

-You can either select a failure object from the drop-down list provided or add a failure object for which an event has been generated.
+You can either select a failure object from the menu provided or add a failure object for which an event has been generated.
 Failure objects are entity instances or counters for which an event has been generated.

 The failure object affects the way an event is processed and ensures that the failure object reflects the exact problem as notified.
-This can be used to track down problems quickly and to identify the reason for failure, instead of simply reporting raw events.
-For example, if a user has login issues, then the failure object here is the username or password, such as “nsroot”.
+This notification can be used to track down problems quickly and to identify the reason for failure, instead of simply reporting raw events.
+For example, if a user has login issues, then the failure object here is the user name or password, such as “nsroot.”

 You can further filter an event rule by: